 Below you’ll find scholarly works published by members of the CCRI group in the last 4 years.
 (Additional references are available upon request.)
-For reports and materials on grant-funded projects please see the research projects on our website.
+For reports and materials on grant-funded projects please see our research projects: Transfer, New Baccalaureates, STEM, Transformative Change Initiative, and Pathways.

 Yeh, T. L. (2017).
 Process evaluation: College Access Corps Program 2014-17.
 Final report prepared for Washington Campus Compact.